DataBiosphere/azul/README.md

 daemon, the RancherOS user daemon and the Docker-in-Docker (DIND) daemon.
 For reasons unknown at this time, the DIND keeps caching images, continually consuming disk space until the `/mnt/gitlab` volume fills up.
-In the past, this occured once every six months or so.
+In the past, this occurred once every six months or so.
 One of the symptoms might be a failing unit test job with message like

 > `2021-03-11 19:38:05,133 WARNING MainThread: There was a general error with document ContributionCoordinates(entity=EntityReference(entity_type='files', entity_id='5ceb5dc3-9194-494a-b1df-42bb75ab1a04'), aggregate=False, bundle=BundleFQID(uuid='94f2ba52-30c8-4de0-a78e-f95a3f8deb9c', version='2019-04-03T103426.471000Z'), deleted=False): {'_index': 'azul_v2_dev_test_files', '_type': 'doc', '_id': '5ceb5dc3-9194-494a-b1df-42bb75ab1a04_94f2ba52-30c8-4de0-a78e-f95a3f8deb9c_2019-04-03T103426.471000Z_exists', 'status': 403, 'error': {'type': 'cluster_block_exception', 'reason': 'blocked by: [FORBIDDEN/12/index read-only / allow delete (api)];'}}.
 Total # of errors: 1, giving up.`